-We guess they’ve chosen to add customer experience elements like the home page video which slow the page speed down, and live with the impact on their search speed.
-They must believe the strength of their brand name, and scope and experience of their site is enough to minimise any search impact from slow page speeds.
+We guess they’ve chosen to add customer experience elements like the home page video which slow the page load speed down, and live with the search speed impact.
+They clearly believe the strength of their brand name, and scope and experience of their site will minimise any search impact from slow page speeds.

 Ghostery - 14 trackers

 We wondered about the overlap with these trackers.
 7 advertising trackers and 4 analytics trackers seems a lot.
-It’s hard not to believe there isn’t some duplication in what these trackers do.
+It’s hard not to believe there isn’t some duplication.
 Removing unnecessary duplication would improve the site’s speed.

 Wapplyzer - 53 applications

-We get the functionally of these systems.
+We get why they’d have these systems.
 But it seems like a lot of software to manage and pay for.
-That many systems would add a lot of complexity – especially in how they work together – and cost.
-We assume they have rigorous e-Commerce testing processes to make sure the systems all run smoothly.
+Lots of added complexity – especially in how they work together – and cost.
+We assume they have rigorous e-Commerce testing processes to make sure everything runs smoothly.